KiomaA/MahjongQueueBot/README.md

     "type":"(sometype)", // type name of message
-    "message":"some words", // message which will trigger auto reply "reply":"早早呀 {name} kiomaaHappy", // reply message, add {name} to replace to viewer, add {count} for message count "skip":(boolean) // skip message if true, used in cases when "ab" should be skipped but "a" should be responded, make sure to put "ab" on top of "a" to skip
+    "message":"some words", // message which will trigger auto reply "reply":"早早呀 {name} kiomaaHappy", // reply message, add {name} to replace to viewer, add {count} for message count "skip":(boolean), // skip message if true, used in cases when "ab" should be skipped but "a" should be responded, make sure to put "ab" on top of "a" to skip
+    "sound": "path of sound", // path of sound to play when triggered, put all sound in /sound folder "soundCooldown": (number) // number of seconds of cooldown time of triggering sound, no cooldown time if zero or not available
 },
 ```